nick-castaneda/pa/README.md

 ![Transcript Page](http://i.imgur.com/UNmV3Lq.jpg?1)

 ##Links and References
+A version of this application can be found on the Heroku website at [this address](https://politate.herokuapp.com/).

 The Trello Board for my site can be found [here](https://trello.com/b/3ZZIIIZf/poli-annotate).

 Head over to Nick Castañeda's [personal site](http://www.nick-castaneda.com) or [GitHub page](https://github.com/nick-castaneda) to see more of this developer's projects.